nrfconnect/sdk-nrf/samples/nrf9160/lwm2m_client/README.rst

    The sample configuration specifies the LWM2M Server to be used.
    In this sample, you can set this option to ``leshan.eclipseprojects.io`` (`public Leshan Demo Server`_).
+   You must not prefix it with the application protocol.

 Additional configurations